Bytewaiser/Near-Gif-Sharing-App/Readme.md

-# Saying DApp
+# Gif Sharing DApp

-A new generation web3 blog application.You can share your sayings to people all around the world.And get in touch with them.
+Contract for creating, storing and sharing your gifs in the Near Blockchain

 # Cloning the project
 After cloning the project please run